 Starting a new project

-Once in a blue moon you will not maintain a project - bumping versions in package.json and testing every corner of the app - but build something brand new.
-Here's some pointers to get you going.
+Sometimes you will not maintain a project - bumping versions in package.json and testing every corner of the app - but build something brand new.
+From scratch!
+Here's some pointers to get you started without drowning in choices.

 Starting fresh